Modernizing TBM

 Share your feedback on the future of TBM

-Starting on November 4, 2024, we will open a public feedback window for the first wave of Modernized TBM standards.
-The public feedback window will be open until January 4, 2025.
-Additional survey windows will be opened as new areas of the Modernized standards are reviewed by the TBM Standards Committee, who will review all feedback and report out on updates made as a result of the feedback.
+Starting on March 28th, we will open the second public feedback window for the next phase of Modernized TBM standards.
+This window will remain open until April 30th.
+The TBM Standards Committee will review all feedback received and report on updates made as a result of community input.

 The original TBM framework